Tail bounds for counts of zeros and eigenvalues, and an application to ratios: Introduction

 Plainly Theorem \ref{quad_bound} also implies the same estimate when $Q$ is replaced by any function $\eta$ that decays quadratically (with constants depending on $\eta$).
 Letting $\eta = \mathbf{1}_{[0,1/2\pi]}$, and defining as usual $N(T):= \#\{\gamma: \gamma\in(0,T)\}$, we obtain a corollary that may be easier to understand at a glance.

 \begin{cor} Assume RH.
 For all $x\geq 2$ and all $T\geq 2$,

 where the constant $C$ and the implicit constant are absolute. \end{cor}

-\textbf{Remark:} This result refines a moment bound of Fujii \cite[Main Theorem]{Fu}, and it, along with its proof, is closely related to a bound of Soundararajan \cite[Theorem 2]{So2}, who proves estimates of a similar strength, but in which $x$ grows with $T$, and in which the size of the interval may grow at a faster rate than $1/\log T$.
+\textbf{Remark:} This result refines a moment bound of Fujii \cite[Main Theorem]{Fu}, and is closely related, even in the method of its proof, to a bound of Soundararajan \cite[Theorem 2]{So2}, who proves estimates of a similar strength, but in which $x$ grows with $T$, and in which the size of the interval may grow at a faster rate than $1/\log T$.

 We note that without assuming RH, it is possible to prove an upper bound $e^{-cx}$, where $c$ is an absolute constant.